 Time marched on and some family problems surfaced, and I was offered the opportunity to take care of my two grandsons.
 I still had to work full-time, but my employer was very understanding and supportive and was proud of me for accepting the challenge.
 Eventually, the oldest grandson secured different living arrangements, but Bryan (the youngest) continued to stay with me.
 I thank God that He made little boys so tough—there were casts, stitches, band aids and Neosporin but he (and I) survived and made it through—with a lot of prayers, talks with friends and family and intervention and help from God.

 Where did the time go?
-Today, Bryan is in his senior year with his life ahead of him.
+At the time this was written, Bryan was in his senior year with his life ahead of him.
 Sometimes I did not know if I could make it, but I hung in there and did not give up.
 It was all worth it.
 He is still contemplating his future but when the seeds for success are planted, they will sprout up at the right time.
-Last year I had a part-time job interview.
+A few years ago, I had a part-time job interview.
 I was asked the standard question “What is your biggest accomplishment?”
 Well, I told them that it was not job-related and shared the story about raising my grandson.
 I did get the job.

 The journey that Bryan and I have traveled to this point has not always been easy, but it was so worth it and an accomplishment that I would not trade for anything.
 And, I would have to say, he knows his grandma pretty well!